Domestic abuse can affect anyone. Male victims, however, face added barriers to seeking help, as well as stigma and embarrassment.

 The work we do on Men’s Advice Line takes place alongside other activities Respect carries out, to ensure male victims get help and support:

-- We train organisations and Frontline Workers to understand the experiences of male victims and have the skills to support them.
+We train organisations and Frontline Workers to understand the experiences of male victims and develop skills to support them.

-- We have launched a quality assurance scheme, the Respect Male Victims’ Standard, to improve the standards of service offered to male victims.
+We have launched a quality assurance scheme, the Respect Male Victims Standard, to improve the quality and outcome of services working with male victims.

 - We advise the Government, Local Authorities, Commissioners and other organisations on issues affecting male victims.

-- Our Head of Services gave evidence on the mental health of men and boys inquiry at the parliamentary Select Committee on 4.09.19; and
+- On 4 September 2019, Our Head of Services gave evidence on the mental health of men and boys inquiry at the parliamentary Select Committee; and

-By giving to Respect, you’re supporting male victims of domestic abuse, because you help us to continue our work.
-All donations we receive will go to advancing this important cause.
+By giving to Respect, you’re supporting male victims of domestic abuse, because you make it possible for us to continue our work.
+Donations help us have a louder voice for male victims.

 You can help support our work in a number of ways: